shashankrxj/E-Voting-with-Homomorphic-Encryption/README.md

    - **Voting Status**: Maintains a record of voting to ensure they can only vote once per election.

 ![voter_dashboard](https://github.com/user-attachments/assets/e283a372-5340-4d2a-bf11-ada9dce313b8)
-This Imgae shows the option of candidates to vote.
+This Image shows the option of candidates to vote.

 ## License